-KGHM Loan: At December 31, 2020, the KGHM Loan had a carrying value of \$19,250,908 (December 31, 2019: \$17,460,712).
-The KGHM Loan is secured by the investment in KGHM Ajax, is non-revolving, bears interest of 10% per annum, matures on December 31, 2020, and specifies the good faith commitment of the parties to negotiate for an extension of the maturity date, should the commencement of commercial production and the distribution of dividends, in an aggregate amount sufficient for purposes of repayment of the loan, not have occurred by the maturity date.
-At December 31, 2020 and as at the date of this Report, the Company does not have the funds available to satisfy the KGHM Loan.
+KGHM Loan: At March 31, 2022, the KGHM Loan had a carrying value of \$22,530,728 (December 31, 2021: \$21,992,576).
+The KGHM Loan is secured by the investment in KGHM Ajax, is non-revolving, bears interest of 10% per annum, matures on December 31, 2022, and specifies the good faith commitment of the parties to negotiate for an extension of the maturity date, should the commencement of commercial production and the distribution of dividends, in an aggregate amount sufficient for purposes of repayment of the loan, not have occurred by the maturity date.
+At March 31, 2022 and as at the date of this Report, the Company does not have the funds available to satisfy the KGHM Loan.
 In December 2017, following a six-year environmental assessment review process, the British Columbia Minister of Environment and Climate Change Strategy and Minister of Energy, Mines and Petroleum Resources announced they had declined the issuance of an Environmental Assessment Certificate required for the Ajax Project to proceed toward commercial production.
 Because the KGHM Loan.
+During the year ended December 31, 2021, the maturity date of the KGHM Loan was extended to December 31, 2022 (the "Extended Maturity Date").
+There can be no assurance that the necessary environmental approvals will be granted prior to the date of maturity of the KGHM Loan, nor is there any assurance that an extension of the maturity date of the KGHM Loan will be negotiated prior to the Extended Maturity Date.